LNA-DEV/Space-Fighter/README.md

 |Red|The normal alien: Nothing special.|
 |Blue|The speed alien: Moves fast.|
 |Yellow|The rotated alien: Moves east.
 (You can kill them but you don't have to.
 But don't let them hit your rocket!!!)|
 |Boss|The boss: Has ten lifes.
 If he hits the earth you take three Damage-Points.
 If you hit the Boss with your Rocket you only take two Damage-Points.

-### Coming Soon
-- Highscores
+If you kill him you get 15 points and an extra life.